elijahgjacob/lpr/docs/CONFIGURATION_V1.md

-# Configuration Guide - Version 1.0.0
+# Configuration Guide - Version 1.1.0

 ## Overview

-This document covers the configuration for ALPR System v1.0.0, which includes enhanced tracking with timestamp and version fields, batch Supabase uploads, and real-time progress monitoring.
+This document covers the configuration for ALPR System v1.1.0, which includes enhanced tracking with timestamp and version fields, batch Supabase uploads, real-time progress monitoring, and PaddleOCR for improved accuracy.

 ---

+## 🆕 What's New in v1.1.0

+### OCR Engine Upgrade
+- **PaddleOCR**: Replaced EasyOCR with PaddleOCR for better accuracy
+- **Free & Local**: No API costs, runs entirely on your machine
+- **Better Accuracy**: Improved recognition of US license plates
+- **GPU Support**: Automatic GPU acceleration when available
+- **Fast Processing**: Optimized C++ backend for speed

+---

-## 🆕 What's New in v1.0.0
+## What's New in v1.0.0

 ### Enhanced Data Tracking
 - **Timestamp Field**: Every detection includes an ISO 8601 timestamp